Last Update: July 20, 2023

 While hemp and marijuana come from the same plant species—cannabis sativa—they aren’t the same plant.
 And although they share similar genes and certain chemical compounds, here’s the biggest difference: hemp is high (no pun intended) in cannabidiol, a phytocannabinoid recognized for its wellness properties, and is not psychoactive.
 Marijuana has larger concentrations (>0.3%) of tetrahydrocannabinol (THC), known for its psychoactive effects.

-We know you still have questions, so we chatted with Mark Gillilan, head of marketing at Charlotte’s Web, to get answers straight from the source!
+We know you still have questions, so we chatted with the CW team to get answers straight from the source!

 In short, the whole is greater than the sum of its parts.
 Cannabidiol (CBD), is one of over 80 phytocannabinoids in the hemp plant.
 The principal of using the “whole plant” is practiced in many cultures, including modern Western herbalism.
 The idea is that the plant’s activity is safer and more reliable than extracting isolated chemical compounds from different parts of the plant.